awslabs/sagemaker-debugger/docs/analysis.md

 - `RuleEvaluationConditionMet`: This is raised when the rule invocation returns True for some step.

+- `MissingCollectionFiles`: This is raised when the training job has ended but all the collection files could not be loaded by the trial.

 ## Utils

 ### Enable or disable refresh of tensors in a trial